 The Academy has engaged with Eileen Wentworth FCCA, to provide internal audit procedures.
-Eileen is well versed in the area of educational finance functions and accounts, having spent significant parts of her working life in secondary schools, colleges and universities.
+Eileen is well versed in the area of educational finance functions and accounts, having spent significant parts of her working life in senior finance roles in secondary schools, colleges and universities.
 She also has qualifications in Law and Project Management.